If weight loss is your goal, you’re probably familiar with the low carb diet.

 Because that right there is yet another wonderful flaw commonly seen in studies that show any benefit to low carb diets.

-See, if we’re trying to determine if it’s calories or carbs that are the true cause of weight loss, or if lower carb diets provide any benefits over higher carb diets… the only way to accurately do that would be by having 2 groups eating the SAME amount of calories, and then have 1 group eat fewer carbs and the other eat more carbs.
+See, if we’re trying to determine if it’s calories or carbs that are the true cause of weight loss, or if lower carb diets provide any benefits over higher carb diets… the only way to accurately do that would be by having two groups eating the SAME amount of calories, and then have one group eat lower carbs and the other eat higher carbs.